DrewHans555/txtfiles/guides/design_patterns.md

 Design patterns are elegant solutions to repeating problems in software development.

 A design pattern shows you how to structure objects in your system and how those objects should talk to each other.
-These patterns were made famous by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (also known as Gang Of Four) in their 1994 book *Design Patterns: Elements of Reusable Object-Oriented Software*.
+These patterns were made famous by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (also known as Gang Of Four) in their 1994 book *Design Patterns: Elements of Reusable Object-Oriented Software*[1].
 One of the main benefits of using design pattens is to help programmers communication with other programmers at a higher, more abstract level.

+Warning: Inappropriate use of patterns may unnecessarily increase complexity.[2]

 The GOF patterns include 23 design patterns in three categories: Creational, Structural, & Behavioral.